How to Bulk Enable or Disable WooCommerce Backorders

 • Click on Execute now.

-Once these bulk edits are finished, you’ll see that all the products’ stock status is now On backorder.
+Once these bulk edits are finished, you’ll see that all the targeted products’ stock status is now actively set to On backorder.

-If you want to edit other fields for all the products with the stock status on backorder, you can filter these products using the Search tool.
+If you want to edit other fields specifically for products that have the stock status on backorder, you can filter them out easily using the Search tool.

 • Field: Stock status